archway-network/archway-docs/docs/create/guides/my-first-dapp.md

     Finished dev [unoptimized + debuginfo] target(s) in 31.42s
 ```

-Now we can test our build like this:
+Test your build like this:
 ```
 archway test
 ```